 Step Two: Think Location

-Old Town Alexandria is different than your living room.
-The tulip gardens of Burnside Farms aren't the same as the fall leaves at Potomac Overlook.
 Consider clothing that will compliment the backdrop.
 Bold backdrops go well with solid and simple clothing.
 Simple brick backdrops look great with patterns or bright colors.
+Red brick photographs differently than fall leaves.

 A simple dress style with a pattern goes well with a bright but solid backdrop.